Thank you for the offer, we have decided to cooperate with another supplier;

 However, sometimes the reasons for rejecting an offer are less obvious, although customers rarely tell us about them directly.

 To better understand them, let us quote the story of Will Smith and how he rejected one offer.
 An offer that could have been the role of his life.
+Each object of negotiation in Hollywood typically requires careful consideration, as this ground-breaking role could have defined his career.

 Will Smith established his position as a true Hollywood star with his freshly recorded “Men in Black,” a movie which none other than Steven Spielberg convinced him to do.
 Nevertheless, when two less widely-known directors offered him a meeting, he decided to accept it.